Strong Duality for a Multiple-Good Monopolist: Applying Theorem to find optimal mechanisms

 \subsubsection{Distributions of Unbounded Support: Exponential and Power-Law}

 So far, this paper has focused on type distributions with bounded support.
 In this section, we note that Theorem~\ref{setupclaim}, Lemma~\ref{weakduality}, and Theorem~\ref{canonicalpartitiontheorem} can be easily modified to accommodate settings with unbounded type spaces, as long as the type distribution decays sufficiently rapidly towards infinity.
-On the other hand, we do not know extensions of our strong duality theorem (Theorem~\ref{strongduality}), and our equivalent conditions for optimal menus (Theorem~\ref{bundlingtheorem}) for unbounded type distributions, due to technical issues.
+On the other hand, we do not know extensions of our strong duality theorem (Theorem~\ref{strongduality}), and the optimal menu conditions (Theorem~\ref{bundlingtheorem}) for unbounded type distributions, due to technical issues.

-In Appendix~\ref{infiniteappendix}, we provide a short discussion of the modifications required to obtain an analog of Theorem~\ref{canonicalpartitiontheorem} for unbounded distributions that are sufficiently fast-decaying, and present below two example settings that can be analyzed using the modified characterization theorem.
+In the online appendix, we provide a short discussion of the modifications required to obtain an analog of Theorem~\ref{canonicalpartitiontheorem} for unbounded distributions that are sufficiently fast-decaying, and present below two example settings that can be analyzed using the modified characterization theorem.
 Both examples are taken from~\cite{DaskalakisDT13}.

 In Example~\ref{powerexample}, the optimal mechanism for selling two power-law items is a grand bundling mechanism.
-The canonical partition induced by the exclusion set of the grand-bundling mechanism is degenerate (regions $\mathcal{A}$ and $\mathcal{B}$ are empty), and establishing the optimality of the mechanism amounts to establishing that the measure $\mu$ induced by the type distribution first-order stochastically dominates the $0$ measure in region $\cal W$.
+The canonical partition induced by the exclusion set of the grand-bundling mechanism is degenerate (regions $\mathcal{A}$ and $\mathcal{B}$ are empty), and establishing the optimality of the mechanism amounts to establishing that the first-order stochastic dominance condition for the induced measure $\mu$ holds in region $\cal W$.

 \begin{example} The optimal IC and IR mechanism for selling two items whose values are distributed independently according to the probability densities $f_1(x) = 5/(1+x)^6$ and $f_2(y) = 6/(1+y)^7$ respectively is a take-it-or-leave-it offer of the bundle of the two goods for price $p^* \approx .35725$. \end{example}